Integrable scalar cosmologies with matter and curvature: Appendix. On the explicit solutions of subsection

 Supposing that the time coordinate $t$ has been fixed so that the solution of Eq.\,\eqref{ex1a} takes one of the forms \eqref{form11a}\eqref{form21a}\eqref{form31a}, we proceed to determine the corresponding solution of Eq.\,\eqref{ey1a} (on the intervals mentioned above) starting from the familiar representation

 where $C,D \in \reali$ are arbitrary constants.
-This representation is understood to hold for all values of $w \in \reali \backslash \{\pm 1\}$ granting the convergence of the integral over $s \in (0,t)$; nonetheless, we shall see later that the final result can be extended to other values of $w$ by analytic continuation (see, especially, the remark at the end of this subsection). \parn Of course, the evaluation of the integral in Eq.\,\eqref{espy} with $x$ given by one of Eqs.\,\eqref{form11a}\eqref{form21a}\eqref{form31a} can be reduced to the computation of the following integrals, for $\lp = {1-w \over 1+w}$ or $\lp = -\,{1+3w \over 1+w}$\,:
+This representation is understood to hold for all values of $w \in (-1,1)$ granting the convergence of the integral over $s \in (0,t)$; in cases \eqref{form21a}\eqref{form31a} there are no convergence problems, while in case \eqref{form11a} we must require $ {1-w \over 1+w} > -1 $ and $ -\,{1+3w \over 1+w} > -1$, which happens if and only if $ -1 < w < 0 $.
+Nevertheless, we shall see later that even in the case \eqref{form11a} the final result can be extended to all values $w \in (-1,1)$ by analytic continuation (see, especially, the remark at the end of this subsection). \parn Of course, the evaluation of the integral in Eq.\,\eqref{espy} with $x$ given by one of Eqs.\,\eqref{form11a}\eqref{form21a}\eqref{form31a} can be reduced to the computation of the following integrals, for $\lp = {1-w \over 1+w}$ or $\lp = -\,{1+3w \over 1+w}$\,:

-On the one hand, by means of basic trigonometric identities, for any $\om, t > 0$ and $\lp > -1$ we infer ({\footnote{The condition $\lp > -1$ is necessary to ensure the convergence of the integrals in Eq.\,\eqref{sinhInt}.
-Besides, let us mention that the last identity in the cited equation follows making the change of variable $s = {1 \over \om}\,\mbox{arcsinh}\big(\sinh(\om\,t)\sqrt{\tu}\big)$ in the second integral of the preceding expression.
-The same change of variable is used to derive the last identity in Eq.\,\eqref{coshInt}. }})
+On one hand, by basic trigonometric identities, for any $\om, t > 0$ we have the following relations, holding under the condition $\lp > -1$ that ensures the convergence of the forthcoming integrals ({\footnote{The last equality in \eqref{sinhInt} follows making the change of variable $s = {1 \over \om}\,\mbox{arcsinh}\big(\sinh(\om\,t)\sqrt{\tu}\big)$ in the second integral of the preceding expression.
+The same change of variable is used to derive the last identity in Eq.\,\eqref{coshInt}. }}):

-similarly, for any $\om,t > 0$ and $\lp \in \reali$ we get
+Similarly, for any $\om,t > 0$ and $\lp \in \reali$ we get

-The integrals over $v \in (0,1)$ appearing in Eqs.\,\eqref{sinhInt}\eqref{coshInt} can be expressed in terms of hypergeometric functions ${}_2 F_1(\al,\be,\ga;z)$, recalling the integral identity (see, e.g., \cite[Eqs.\,15.1.2 and 15.6.1]{NIST}): \beq \int_0^1\! dv\;{v^{\be-1} (1\!-\!v)^{\ga-\be-1} \over (1-z\,v)^{\al}} = {\Ga(\be)\,\Ga(\ga\!-\!\be) \over \Ga(\ga)}\,{}_{2} F_1(\al,\be,\ga;z) \quad~ \mbox{for\, $\al,\be,\ga,z \!\in\! \reali$\, with\, $\ga \!>\! \be \!>\!
-0$}\,. \feq Using the above identity with $\al = 1/2$, $\be = 1 + \lp/2$, $\ga = 2 + \lp/2$ and $z = -\,\sinh^2(\om\, t)$ (along with the basic relations $\Ga(1) = 1$, $\Ga(2+\lp/2) = (1+\lp/2)\,\Ga(1+\lp/2)$\,), from Eq.\,\eqref{sinhInt} we infer
+The integrals over $v \in (0,1)$ appearing in Eqs.\,\eqref{sinhInt}\eqref{coshInt} can be expressed in terms of hypergeometric functions ${}_2 F_1(\al,\be,\ga;z)$, recalling the integral identity (see, e.g., \cite[Eqs.\,15.1.2 and 15.6.1]{NIST}) \beq \int_0^1\! dv\;{v^{\be-1} (1\!-\!v)^{\ga-\be-1} \over (1-z\,v)^{\al}} = {\Ga(\be)\,\Ga(\ga\!-\!\be) \over \Ga(\ga)}\,{}_{2} F_1(\al,\be,\ga;z) \quad~ \mbox{for\, $\al,\be,\ga,z \!\in\! \reali$\, with\, $\ga \!>\! \be \!>\!
+0$}\,. \feq \eject Using the above identity with $\al = 1/2$, $\be = 1 + \lp/2$, $\ga = 2 + \lp/2$ and $z = -\,\sinh^2(\om\, t)$ (along with the basic relations $\Ga(1) = 1$, $\Ga(2+\lp/2) = (1+\lp/2)\,\Ga(1+\lp/2)$\,), from Eq.\,\eqref{sinhInt} we infer